DavidMiles1925/lifted_logic/README.md

 ## Comments

-- I kept this project very vanilla.
-I did not use and JS frameworks such as React or Angular, and I will only include webpack if I need to deploy to GitHub Pages.
+- **Keeping it simple:** I kept this project very vanilla.
+I did not use any JS frameworks such as React or Angular.
+I felt this would better show my personal skills as a developer.

+- **Data Validation:** I have written a custom hook in the past to be able to initialize data validation in forms in a signle line of code.
+  &emsp;[Link Here]